bulent2kocer/cheatsheet-translation/tr/cheatsheet-machine-learning-tips-and-tricks.md

 **13. ROC ― The receiver operating curve, also noted ROC, is the plot of TPR versus FPR by varying the threshold.
 These metrics are are summed up in the table below:**

-&#10230;Alıcı işlem eğrisi, ROC olarak da bilinir, TPR'nin FPR'ye karş eşik değeri değiştirerek çizilen grafiğidir.
+&#10230;Alıcı çalışma eğrisi, ROC olarak da bilinir, TPR'nin FPR'ye karş eşik değeri değiştirerek çizilen grafiğidir.
 Bu ölçütler aşağıdaki tabloda toplanmıştır:

 <br>